Cherish Property (“Cherish Property”, “We”, “Us”) is committed to respecting your right to privacy and protecting your personal information.

 We will acknowledge your request within 14 business days of the request being made.
 Access will usually be granted within 14 business days of our acknowledgement.

 You will need to verify your identity before access to your personal information is granted.

-Once your request has been processed by My Property Scout, you may be forwarded the information by mail or email or you may personally inspect it at the location where the information is held or another appropriate place.
+Once your request has been processed by Cherish Property, you may be forwarded the information by mail or email or you may personally inspect it at the location where the information is held or another appropriate place.
 Whenever possible, we will endeavor to make the information available to you in the manner requested by you unless it is unreasonable for us to do so (eg. if you have asked for the information to be emailed to you, we will endeavor to email the information to you).